Preventing Future HSE Incidents

 Firstly, we wanted to understand and quantify the levels of behavioural risk across the customer’s assets so that we could reveal their unique ‘behavioural DNA’

 Secondly, to make use of the huge volumes of HSE and asset data to identify any previously hidden factors contributing to offshore incidents.

 OPEX rolled out the X-PAS™ Safety behavioural survey tool to the core crew on the operator’s assets.
 This survey revealed respondents’ natural disposition to risk, measured their people and process behaviours, and workforce sentiment and mood.

 In parallel to this we also collated masses of structured and unstructured HSE and asset data.
-Using data science techniques, we were able to turn this data into meaningful insights that highlighted some surprising factors that were impacting and driving behavioural risk.
+Using data science techniques, we were able to turn this data into meaningful insights that highlighted some surprising factors that were impacting behavioural risk and incidents.

 Key Insights and Actions